Inbibo/shift_docs/docs/getting_started/basics/terminology.md

 ## Connection

-A connection is the graphical representation of two connected plugs and shows the direction of the data propagation.
-Connections between plugs from different nodes are what define the execution stack of the workflow.
+A connection is the graphical representation of the relationship between two plugs and shows the direction of the data propagation.
+Connections between plugs from different nodes are what defines the execution stack of the workflow.

 ## Execution Stack

 The execution stack refers to the order in which nodes will be executed.
-The execution stack is closely related to the workflow configuration, although it can be more or less extended and include repeated nodes under the presence of iterators or conditions.
+The execution stack is closely related to the workflow configuration.
+It can be a linear execution list of nodes in the workflow or dynamically expand or contract under the presence of iterators or conditionals.

 ## Board